MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioning-policy.md

 The following are the only scenarios in which setting a data partitioning policy is recommended.
 In all other scenarios, setting the policy isn't advised.

 * **Frequent filters on a medium or high cardinality `string` or `guid` column**:
-  * For example: multi-tenant solutions, or a metrics table where most or all queries filter on a column of type `string` or `guid`, such as the `TenantId` or the `MetricId`.
+  * For example: multitenant solutions, or a metrics table where most or all queries filter on a column of type `string` or `guid`, such as the `TenantId` or the `MetricId`.
   * Medium cardinality is at least 10,000 distinct values.
   * Set the [hash partition key](#hash-partition-key) to be the `string` or `guid` column, and set the [`PartitionAssigmentMode` property](#partition-properties) to `uniform`.
 * **Frequent aggregations or joins on a high cardinality `string` or `guid` column**: